yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 ---
 ## AWS CLI Pagination
-- control number of items included in the output of CLI
+- you can control number of items included in the output of CLI
 - by default AWS CLI uses a page size of 1000
 - e.g. if you run `aws s3 list-objects my_bucket` on a bucket with 2500 objects - CLI makes 3 API calls to S3 but displays the entire output in one go
 - Possible errors: timed out or too many results returned